 Sensitivity of the film or sensor (ISO)

 How quickly or slowly the image is captured by the film or sensor is its sensitivity.
 This is denoted by ISO (same as the earlier ASA for films).
 Higher the ISO, higher is the sensitivity.
 With high ISOs, the amount of light required to capture an image is lower.
 For sake of ease, the ISO also moves in complete stops as 100, 200, 400 etc. With each stop the sensitivity of the film or sensor is halved or doubled.
-Due to chemical limitations in film and electronic limitations in sensors, usually the lowest available ISO gives the best results.
+Due to chemical limitations in film and electronic limitations in sensors, usually the lowest available ISO generally gives the best results when used in good light.
 As the ISO is increased, the film grains or the sensor noise starts becoming prominent.

 As with other parameters, the films are also available in various other ISOs which are smaller steps in the range shown above.
 Similarly in digital cameras, there are further steps between the main stops of ISO.